 A "qualified plaintiff" will be enrolled promptly following the submission of all documentation required as part of the application for enrollment – see response to question B-2.

-1. Will the Fund provide assistance to help enrollees with the claims filing processes?
+1. Will the Fund Administrator provide assistance to help with the claims filing process?

 2. Must "qualified plaintiffs" be current or past New York residents?

-3. How will qualifying health care costs be paid or reimbursed?
+3. How are qualifying health care costs paid or reimbursed?

-Regulations will be developed by the Commissioner of Health to provide for a claims submission and payment process.
-It is anticipated that the provider in most instances will submit claims, and that the provider will be paid directly by the Fund.
-The Fund Administrator will develop a process for reimbursement in instances where out-of-pocket costs are incurred by the enrollee.
+Regulations have been developed by the Commissioner of Health to provide for a claims submission and payment process.
+In most instances the provider will submit claims directly to the Fund Administrator and be paid directly by the Fund.
+There is also a process for reimbursement in instances where out-of-pocket costs are incurred by the enrollee.

-4. What health care costs will require prior authorization?
+4. What health care costs require prior authorization?